Social Media While Travelling: How Not to be an Asshole

 Don’t be that asshole who literally uploads every fucking photo you took on your trip without descriptions or tags: just an unasked for face blast of grainy, thumb marred photos of the same pseudo-artistic stretch of road.

-If you are an active social media user like me, it might be better to divide your posts between a few different social media channels: leave your food on Instagram, share your favourite travel story with an accompanying picture on Facebook, and leave your duck-faces and philosophizing for SnapChat.
+If you are an active social media user like me, it might be better to divide your posts between a few different social media channels: leave your food on Instagram, share your favorite travel story with an accompanying picture on Facebook, and leave your duck-faces and philosophizing for TikTok.

 Resist the urge to apply too much polish